Skip to content

 Integrating UTM codes and CPV One into your campaign URLs is a powerful strategy to gain valuable insights.

 By capturing relevant parameters and passing them to your landing page through Extra Tokens or Ad Tokens, you enable seamless data integration with Google Analytics 4.
+This approach not only enhances tracking and analytics but also aligns with the stringent approval requirements of CPA networks, ensuring your marketing strategies meet their standards for effectiveness and compliance

 And if you want to understand which one is better for your business: Google Analytics 4 or an ad tracker like CPV One and CPV Lab, read this article and find the pros and cons.